 In most cases, all that has to be done to repair a scratch or nick is to use light sandpaper to sand out the blemish.
 Then you can take a polishing compound to get the shine back on the surface.
 The smooth quality of the epoxy finish makes it easy to clean and there are no seams, grout lines, or other built-in dirt collectors that have to constantly be scrubbed.

 This smoothness is also important for a healthy, germ-free, countertop that doesn’t hide germs below its surface or in seams and grout lines.
 Epoxy is also great for heat resistance, but you can’t set a super hot skillet directly off the stove on it.
 However, most other hot pans and dishes are not a problem up to about 150 F. However, if you’re going to be putting super hot pans on it all the time, you can get special epoxy that is made to withstand heat up to 600 F.

 Epoxy Is Also Highly Chemical Resistant

 This can be a factor if you’re putting a countertop in a laboratory, fish cleaning station, commercial kitchen, or other high use application.
-You can safely clean epoxy with strong chemicals like ammonia, Windex, and many solvents without a problem.
+You can safely clean epoxy with strong chemicals like bleach, ammonia, and many solvents without a problem.